shazi7804/cdktf-aws-elb-cognito-auth/README.md

 ## Overview

 You call build a website with a simple Login button.
+This repository will create an AWS ALB that is configured authentication using Cognito user pool.

 ## Prerequisites